espocrm/documentation/docs/user-guide/products.md

 After that, you need to generate variants.
 From the template product detail view, open the **Variants** tab in the bottom, click **Generate**.
 It will generate all possible combinations according to attributes and options of the product template.

 You can remove variants that you don't need.
-E.g. a Red shirt is not produced in an XS size, hence, you need to remove the XS-Red variant.
+E.g. a Red shirt is not produced in the XS size, hence, you need to remove the XS-Red variant.

 You can re-generate variants.
 It will create all missing combinations.